Kyzen-gmg/continuous_learning/coursera/prompt_engineering_for_chatgpt/week_3/README.md

 Whenever I ask a question about dieting, suggest a better version of the question that emphasizes healthy eating habits and sound nutrition.
 Ask me for the first question to refine.
 Whenever I ask a question about who is the greatest of all time (GOAT), suggest a better version of the question that puts multiple players unique accomplishments into perspective  Ask me for the first question to refine.
 ```
+### Trading Question Example
+Whenever I ask a question about trading, suggest a better version of the question that emphasizes disciplined momentum trading and sound risk management.
+Ask me for the first question to refine.